Magnetic quadrupole dichroism in isotropic medium

 \section{Symmetry considerations}

-Specific polarization characteristics of a nonlinear atomic medium in a transverse magnetic field, described above in the framework of a simplified model of independent ensembles of saturable absorbers, can be analyzed from the viewpoint of more general symmetry-related considerations.
-Components of the electric field $\bm E$ transform according to $\mathcal D_1^-$ irreducible representation of the full rotational symmetry group $D$.
-Their combinations of the odd power $n$ transform according to the representation $\mathcal D_1^-\oplus{\mathcal D_3^-}\oplus\ldots\oplus\mathcal D_n^-$, so there is only one linearly independent contribution of the given power to the polarization $\bm P$ of the medium, which belongs to $\mathcal D_1^-$ representation.
+The above results, obtained in the framework of a simplified model of independent ensembles of saturable absorbers, can be analyzed from the viewpoint of more general symmetry-related considerations.
+The components of the electric field $\bm E$ transform according to the $\mathcal D_1^-$ irreducible representation of the full rotational symmetry group $D$.
+Their combinations of odd power $n$ transform according to the representation $\mathcal D_1^-\oplus{\mathcal D_3^-}\oplus\ldots\oplus\mathcal D_n^-$, so there is only one linearly independent contribution of the given power to the polarization $\bm P$ of the medium, which belongs to $\mathcal D_1^-$ representation.
 It is proportional to $E^{n-1}\bm E$.
-Therefore, in all powers in $\bm E$, in the absence of magnetic field, the polarization has the form $\chi_0(E^2)\bm E$.
+Therefore, in all powers in $\bm E$, in the absence of a magnetic field, the polarization has the form $\chi_0(E^2)\bm E$.

-Components of the magnetic field $\bm B$ belong to $\mathcal D_1^+$ representation.
-Its first power (and all odd powers) do not contribute to the polarization because of the time-reversal symmetry.
+The components of the magnetic field $\bm B$ belong to $\mathcal D_1^+$ representation.
+Its first power (and all odd powers) do not contribute to the polarization in this geometry.
 Its components, to the second power, transform according to the representation {$\mathcal D_0^+\oplus D_2^+$}, so there {can be up to three} contributions to polarization in each odd power of $\bm E$.
-Then all symmetry allowed contributions can be combined to the expression
+Then all symmetry-allowed contributions can be combined to the expression

 The first line here describes the isotropic nonlinear polarizability, while the two terms in the second line describe dipole and quadrupole dichroism.